National Disability Insurance Scheme

 These projects will deliver nationwide access to peer support, mentoring, self-advocacy, and skill-building to support greater independence and participation of people with disability, their families and carers.

-A further $50 million will be available through the Social and Community Participation (SCP) stream to fund projects focused on connecting individuals with activities, supports and opportunities in their local communities.
+A further $50 million will be available through the Social and Community Participation (SCP) stream to fund projects focussed on connecting individuals with activities, supports and opportunities in their local communities.

 Funding is available under the SCP grant opportunity for the delivery of one-off, time-limited activities of two years duration from April 2024 to June 2026.
-The minimum grant amount is $200,000 and maximum grant amount is $2 million over two years.
+The minimum grant amount is $200,000 while the maximum is $2 million over two years.
 The SCP grant opportunity has opened and closes on 6 October 2023.

 Minister for Social Services Amanda Rishworth said funding for the ILC program demonstrates the Government’s commitment to advancing the key objectives under Australia’s Disability Strategy 2021-2031.

-Read the full list of ICB grant recipients
+You can view the full list of ICB grant recipients here.

 Useful links for people living with a disability